- Case report

 Locus of control refers to an individual's generalized expectations concerning where control over subsequent events resides.
 Hannah Levenson offered an alternative model of Rotter's original locus of control formulation .
 Whereas Rotter's conceptualization viewed locus of control as unidimensional (internal to external), Levenson's model asserts that there are three independent dimensions: Internal, Powerful Others and Chance.
 According to Levenson's model, one can endorse each of these dimensions of locus of control independently and at the same time.
 For example, a person might simultaneously believe that both oneself and powerful others influence outcomes, but that chance does not.
 The IPC Scales allow the identification of the three locus of control dimensions.

-Mr. A and Mrs. B IPC Scales mean scores and healthy sample mean scores.
+Mr. A and Mrs. B scores are similar to those of healthy Italian sample (Table 4).

 Nevertheless, Mr. A Internal score is higher than Mrs. B one (40 versus 28) and Mr. A Chance score is lower (18 versus 25).
 The prominent internal locus of control of Mr. A represents a resource: he is certain to control events of his own life, to obtain success thanks to hard work and to his own capacities and talent.
 Mrs. B has a less strong internal locus of control and she scarcely believes to the influence of fortune in determining her life.